maryamseraj/maryamseraj/README.md

-- 👋 Hi, I’m @maryamxseraj
+- 👋 Hi, I’m @maryamseraj
 - 👀 I’m interested in Computer Science, with an emphasis in Computational linguistics and Computational Finance using Artificial intelligence (AI) methods
 - 🌱 I’m currently developing my knowledge of AI and Natural Language Processing (NLP) as well as coding using C# and Python
 - 💞️ I’m looking to collaborate on any project related to the things mentioned above